Skip to main content

 9.1 If the Connecting Party intends to or does make changes to its products and services and such changes could reasonably be expected to impact the Service(s), the Connecting Party’s use of the Services, any End User Organisations or the Onboarding Form the Connecting Party shall:

-(a) comply with the relevant NHS Digital service management processes and procedures regarding notification of such changes; and
+(a) comply with the relevant NHS England service management processes and procedures regarding notification of such changes; and

 (b) update the Onboarding Form as necessary such that the same remain true, accurate and complete.

-9.2 NHS Digital is providing standard services to the Connecting Party and, subject to clauses 9.3 to 9.6, NHS Digital may, from time to time, make Changes.
+9.2 NHS England is providing standard services to the Connecting Party and, subject to clauses 9.3 to 9.6, NHS England may, from time to time, make Changes.

 (a) full details of each Change; and